Offline Depot

 Deployment Options if Using Holodeck

-If you are using Holodeck, you basically have two options for where to deploy the ODA:
+When using Holodeck, there are two primary options for deploying the ODA:

 Deploying the Offline Depot Appliance